Save Time and Money: People Want One or the Other

 Now, if you answer those questions and you find that your niche values money-savings above time-savings and ego-stroking, that doesn’t mean your new home page headline should read, “Save money!”

-That simply means you have a strong idea what the key benefit in your most prominent message should be.
+That simply means you have a strong idea of what the key benefit in your most prominent message should be.

 You know the ‘what’.